alexanderluiscampino/yelpify/README.md

 A snowflake model will be used.
 This makes it very easy to access data for any sort of downstream user, such as a Analyst, ML engineer, business reviewer, etc. Luckily, the dataset we got is already quite there when it comes to snowflake model, we just need to make small adjustements.

 We are going to use the review as our dimension table with 6 supporting fact tables.
 Additionally, we are going to split the data that comes from the review original dataset into facts and dimensions.

+**Observation:** Be aware that the column order matters.
+Whichever order one has on the parquet or csv files needs to be maintained when copied into Redshift using the `COPY` command.
+Same applies for the `INSERT INTO SELECT` statements, the order of the source must match the order in the target.

 #### Data Dictionary